mitchelloharawild/talk-wombat2025-welcome/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# IIF Workshop on Open Source Forecasting - Welcome
+# WOMBAT 2025 - AV Slides

-Slides and notes for a welcome presentation to the IIF OSF workshop in Beijing, China (26th June 2025).
+Slides and notes for the welcome/AV slides of WOMBAT 2025 in Melbourne, Australia (30th September 2025).

 <!-- A recording of this presentation is available on YouTube here: <https://www.youtube.com/watch?v=> -->